 Once you have your bedtime routine, it is essential to keep it.

-“Toddlers are masters of stalling behaviors and know how to get their way,” says Dr. Caraballo.
-“Parents often give into their stalling techniques for a variety of reasons: they want to give extra hugs and snuggles; they may allow as many trips to the bathroom as a child requests because they are potty training; or they give in simply because they are exhausted.”
+"Toddlers are masters of stalling behaviors and know how to push boundaries to get their way," says Dr. Caraballo.
+"Parents often give into their stalling techniques for a variety of reasons: they want to give extra hugs and snuggles; they may allow as many trips to the bathroom as a child requests because they are potty training; or they give in simply because they are exhausted."

 Dr. Caraballo says making a bedtime chart can help children stick to the plan.
 The chart should have pictures of each step in the routine, from bath time to lights out.
-If your child starts to stall or wants to repeat a step in the routine, you can point to the chart to help keep them on track.
+If your child starts to stall or asks to repeat a step in the routine, you can point to the chart to help keep them on track.

 "Though the child may cry and kick and scream, know that you are doing the right thing by helping them establish healthy sleep behaviors so they can be their best, happiest self the next day," says Dr. Caraballo.

 A dark, cool and quiet bedroom is essential to helping your little one get quality sleep.
 You can help keep their room this way year-round by putting a small fan in their room and using blackout curtains to keep out the morning sun.